-Test sticks go on sale at Costco.ca twice a year.
+In the past, test sticks have gone on sale at Costco.ca twice per year.
 It’s a significant sale—the price of a box of thirty sticks goes down to $35 CAD (from $45 CAD).
 A lot of Canadian Marquette Method users stock up each time this sale comes around (you can use the chart above to estimate how many sticks you’re likely to need until the next sale comes around).

 Shop for discounted, expired sticks on eBay and other buy-and-sell sites

-These sites oven have boxes of expired sticks available at deep discounts, often 50% off or more than the regular online price.
+These sites often have boxes of expired sticks available at deep discounts, sometimes the boxes are 50% off or more than the regular online price.
 Marquette users can trust their sticks to provide accurate results up to six months past the expiration date.